Sales

 The potential to choose a factory with incompatible capabilities exists.
 Every product design is unique.
 But end product quality depends on a good factory match.
 For continuity, your early prototype and pre-production builds should use the same (or at least similar) manufacturing capabilities.
 This can be difficult, as CMs often specialize in low- or high-volume production but may be unable to do both.

-MacroFab’s cloud manufacturing algorithm ensures a perfect match between factory capabilities and your project needs.
-With an extensive and growing manufacturing partner network, we can often match your project with multiple factory options across every product stage from early prototype to full production, regardless of order size.
+MacroFab’s technology platform ensures a perfect match between factory capabilities and your project needs.
+With an extensive and growing manufacturing partner network, we make sure your project always has available factory capacity across every product stage, regardless of your order size.
+With every step handled directly through our platform, continuity is assured at every step.

 This gives you the production flexibility to size orders up or down as you need, and confidence that your needs will be fulfilled no matter how they change.